BlockPILabs/BlockPI-logos/README.md

-# BlockPI-logokit
+# BlockPI-logo
-This is the logokit of BlockPI Network.
+This is the logo of BlockPI Network.